flarehotspot/sdk-utils/sdk/mkdocs/docs/api/flare-global-variable.md

 # The `$flare` global variable
 The `$flare` variable is a global variable in the browser that contains helper functions to work with the Flare API.

-## $flare.http {#flare-http}
-The `$flare.http` object is used to make AJAX requests.
-It contains two methods, namely `get` and `post`.

 ### $flare.http.get {#flare-http-get}
-The `$flare.http.get` method accepts two arguments, the first argument is the URL to send the form data to, and the second argument is the query params.
+The `$flare.http.get` method is used to perform a `GET` AJAX request.
+It accepts two arguments, the first argument is the URL to send the form data to, and the second argument is the query params.
 ```js
 var queryParams = {amount: 100};